|

 To make the subprogram inlined for this call, make sure that it is implemented higher up in the same module.

-Managed local variable can be declared inline (OPTI10)
+OPTI10-Managed local variable can be declared inline

+This section lists local variables that instead of being declared in the main var-section, can be declared inline.
 Doing so optimizes the initialization-finalization code that is executed, and now only needs to be done when certain conditions are fulfilled.

 Managed variables are strings, interfaces, dynamic arrays and records that contain managed fields.